Does AdBlock block ads on Twitch?

 There are some things to keep in mind as you use AdBlock on Twitch:

-If you're using Chrome, blocking the Twitch ad means hiding it.
-Because of the way Twitch ads are inserted into the video stream, we can't use our typical methods for blocking them in Chrome.
+Blocking the Twitch ad means hiding it.
+Because of the way Twitch ads are inserted into the video stream, we can't use our typical methods for blocking them.
 Instead, we must hide and mute the ads.
 This means that during the course of an ad, the video player will show a blank and muted screen (see screenshot below).
 When the ad is over, the video player will return to normal.

 Pausing and whitelisting won’t work.
 Because Twitch ads are played mid-stream, we can’t check whether AdBlock is paused or Twitch is whitelisted before we block them; the AdBlock extension attempts to block any and all Twitch ads.
 One consequence of this is that if AdBlock causes issues with the Twitch video player, you will not be able to simply pause AdBlock to correct the problem.
 In the unlikely event that AdBlock breaks Twitch, disable the AdBlock extension.